CRR vs SLR Differences

 |CRR is ratios of deposit bank have to maintain at RBI.||SLR is the ratio of the deposit that the bank needs to maintain with them.|

 |CRR maintain in form of cash.||SLR is maintained in the form of gold, cash and other securities approved by RBI.|

 |CRR help to control the flow of money.||SLR helps to meet a sudden demand of depositors.|

 |CRR has to be maintained with RBI.||SLR has to be maintained by the bank itself.|

 |CRR regulates liquidity in the economy.||SLR regulates credit facility.|

-This has a been a guide to the top differences between CRR and SLR.
-Here we also discuss the CRR vs SLR along with infographics and comparison table.
+This has been a guide to CRR vs SLR.
+Here we discuss the top differences between CRR and SLR along with infographics and comparison table.
 You may also have a look at the following articles –